Free TV Tickets For Beat Bobby Flay

 Flay has appeared on several episodes of The Great Chefs series airing on PBS and later the Discovery Channel.
 These episodes included: Great Chefs – Great Cities, Mexican Madness and Great Chefs-Cook American.

-As one of the premiere faces on The Food Network, Flay has hosted an array of shows on the network, some of which include: The Main Ingredient with Bobby Flay, Hot off the Grill with Bobby Flay, Grillin’ & Chillin’, Throwdown!
+As one of the premiere faces on The Food Network, Flay has hosted an array of TV shows on the network, some of which include: The Main Ingredient with Bobby Flay, Hot off the Grill with Bobby Flay, Grillin’ & Chillin’, Throwdown!
 With Bobby Flay Food Nation, 3 Days to Open with Bobby Flay, Boy Meets Grill, BBQ with Bobby Flay, The Best Thing I Ever Ate, Brunch at Bobby’s, Worst Cooks in America ,Grill It!
-With Bobby Flay, Bobby’s Dinner Battle, and Beat Bobby Flay.
+With Bobby Flay, Bobby’s Dinner Battle, and finally Beat Bobby Flay.

 Flay has also made several guest appearances on Food Network shows over the years, some of which include: The Next Iron Chef, Wickedly Perfect, The Next Food Network Star, Emeril Live and Paula’s Party.